mikepfrank/dynamic/src/network/README.md

 called "gates" in which one terminal is conventionally designated as an "output" terminal, and the others are implicitly "input" terminals.
 Thus, the one-terminal "gate" has 0 inputs, the two-terminal gate has 1 input, and the three-terminal gate has 2 inputs.
+Depend on `dynamicComponent`.

 Maybe the abstraction here could be improved (e.g. have one "gate" class that is parameterized by the number of terminals), but this is fine for now.